-Note The partnership or S corporation is required to send you an Illinois Schedule K-1-P and Schedule K-1-P(2) and the trust or the estate is required to send you an Illinois Schedule K-1-T and Schedule K-1-T(2), specifically identifying your share of income.
+The partnership or S corporation is required to send you an Illinois Schedule K-1-P and Schedule K-1-P(2) and the trust or the estate is required to send you an Illinois Schedule K-1-T and Schedule K-1-T(2), specifically identifying your share of income.

-Especial Note → If you are a partner engaged in a unitary business with your partnership, you must include your distributable share of the partnership's business income in your business income.
+Schedule K-1-T(2) if you are a partner engaged in a unitary business with your partnership, you must include your distributable share of the partnership's business income in your business income.
 Do not subtract this business income on Line 25.